vidify/vidify.org-source/content/en/blog/rust-parameters.md

 ](https://github.com/ramsayleung/rspotify/pull/120#issuecomment-683349883).*

-Optional or default parameters are a very interesting feature of some languages that Rust specifically doesn't cover, and looks like it won't [anytime soon ](https://github.com/rust-lang/rfcs/pull/2964).
+Optional or default parameters are a very interesting feature of some languages that Rust specifically doesn't cover (and looks like it won't [anytime soon ](https://github.com/rust-lang/rfcs/pull/2964)).
 Say your library has lots of endpoints like so:

 ```rust